frankko/UtilityBelt/README.md

 ## Info →

-* `Get Info on Selected Layers`: pops an alert box containing the cumulative x, y, width, and height of the selected layers.
+* **[Temporarily Disabled]** `Get Info on Selected Layers`: pops an alert box containing the cumulative x, y, width, and height of the selected layers.

 ## Move →